|Department||DHS Child Support Enforcement Administration|

 |Salary||$57,095.00 - $74,178.00/year with potential growth to $91,742.00/year|

 |HR Analyst||Cynthia McMillian|

 Main Purpose of Job

-EXPERIENCE: Four years of experience in administrative staff or professional work.
+Experience: Four years of administrative staff or professional work.

 DESIRED OR PREFERRED QUALIFICATIONS

 Preference will be given to applicants who possess the following preferred qualification(s).
 Include clear and specific information on your application regarding your qualifications.